 Appropriate behavior and conduct is required to provide an informative and meaningful experience for all guests.

-Dismissal from MOTB is warranted upon determination by MOTB staff that a guest has engaged in disorderly or prohibited conduct.
-Disorderly conduct may include, but is not limited to, any of the following prohibited acts by guests occurring anywhere on MOTB property:
+Dismissal from museum is warranted upon determination by museum staff that a guest has engaged in disorderly or prohibited conduct.
+Disorderly conduct may include, but is not limited to, any of the following prohibited acts by guests occurring anywhere on Museum of the Bible property:

-- Any conduct or behavior deemed inappropriate by MOTB staff
+- Any conduct or behavior deemed inappropriate by museum staff

-- MOTB does not permit any unauthorized individual or group of individuals to gather, conduct, or sell paid tours inside of the museum.
+- The museum does not permit any unauthorized individual or group of individuals to gather, conduct, or sell paid tours inside of the museum.
 See "Tours" section above for more information.